open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 }
 ```

 The content of the transport archive is stored as OCI artifacts.
-Notice that the repository names of Component Version artifacts (found at `artefacts.respository`) are prefixed by `component-descriptors/`.
+Notice that the repository names of Component Version artifacts (found at `artifacts.respository`) are prefixed by `component-descriptors/`.

 The component version is described as an OCI manifest: